 If you’re a creative person, there are few better feelings than trying new art supplies.
 It’s always fun to get a fresh tube of acrylic paint or a set of drawing pencils, but did you know that there are tools and materials that fly under the radar?
 They are innovative and sure to help in your art and design, but they tend to have a cult following.

-We’ve picked some of the best art supplies you’ve never heard of.
-There’s often something unconventional about them, and the tools can help solve issues you come across in your practice.
+We’ve picked some of the best art supplies you’ve never heard of, each of which makes a great addition to your toolkit, or an ideal present for birthdays, Christmas, and beyond.
+There’s often something unconventional about these items, and the tools can help solve issues you come across in your practice.
 For instance, do you love watercolors but wish you could draw with them?
 You can do so with watercolor crayons.
 Does your hand get tired from meticulous paper cutting?
 The index finger knife might help.
 And if you’ve noticed that you need to scale down (or up) your hand drawing, there’s an analog tool that will figure it out for you—no math required.

 Watercolor crayons are a paint pigment compressed into a drawing stick, giving you the best of both worlds.
 To use them, draw on your paper like you would a colored pencil or pastel.
 Then with a brush, add water to activate the paint and blend the color.